poeapp/docs/COLORS.md

 The mod name is the exact mod name as it appears in the search results with the numbers replaced with a `#`.
 For example, a mod of `Adds 1 to 2 Cold Damage` becomes `mods.Adds # to # Cold Damage`.

+The allowed CSS properties are as follows:

+`'color', 'background-color', 'font-weight', 'text-decoration', 'font-style'`

 ```json
 {
   "propertiesPseudo.Evasion Rating": {